 Believe it or not, recruitment advertisements, or any advertising to fill a position in your company is very similar to how you would go about creating any other type of ad for anything else.
 This means many of the same rules apply.

-Kim Ridgeway, a Senior Media Sales Associate who has been working with professional recruitment advertisers for more than 5 years and has worked with titles such as USA Today, ADA, JADA Family Medicine and STFM says that her best advice is simple.
-“Don’t over indulge the information.
-Give a short description of the job and requirements and some basic information about work/life balance such as most popular reason people move to location.
+Kim Ridgeway, a Senior Media Sales Associate who has been working with professional recruitment advertisers for more than 5 years and has worked with titles such as USA Today, ADA, JADA Family Medicine, and STFM says that her best advice is simple.
+“Don’t overindulge the information.
+Give a short description of the job and requirements and some basic information about work/life balance such as the most popular reason people move to the location.
 Just keep it simple.”
 Secondly, she says, “ It is also important to share something that makes their company more unique than others.”

-Monster also suggests that when you are creating your recruitment advertisements you should consider including information on the salary and additional key benefits that may be included in the position.
+When you are creating a recruitment advertisement you should consider including information on the salary and additional key benefits that may be included in the position.

-There are several other simple rules to keep in mind when placing professional recruitment advertisements such as attractive subject line , short sentences, and a clear call to action.
+There are several other simple rules to keep in mind when placing professional recruitment advertisements such as attractive subject lines, short sentences, and a clear call to action.
 This lets your prospective audience know when and how they need to respond to the job.

 Placement in some cases you can request for your ad to be placed in specific location within the publication so that it is easily seen.
 Requesting to have your ad placed in the upper right hand corner area when running an ad in the newspaper.
 A reader’s eyes naturally go from the top down and view the bottom left side of the paper last.